- About Us

 - Co-editor of Jadaliyya's On Media and Reporting Page, Jadaliyya, Arab Studies Institute, 2012- present

-- Herrera, L., Bayat, A. (Eds.).
-(2010).
+- Herrera, Linda, Bayat, A. (2010).
 Being young and Muslim: new cultural politics in the global south and north.
-New York, NY: Oxford University Press.
+Oxford University Press: New York, NY.

 In The News